fastnear/fastnear-api-server-rs/README.md

 There are 4 APIs provided to replace deprecated `api.kitwallet.app` endpoint:

 1. Public Key to Account ID mapping.
+   2. Full Access Public Key to Account ID mapping.
+   3. Any Public Key to Account ID mapping.
 2. Account ID to delegated staking pools (validators).
 3. Account ID to fungible tokens (FT contracts).
 4. Account ID to non-fungible tokens (NFT contracts).

-#### Public Key to Account ID mapping.
+#### Full Access Public Key to Account ID mapping.

 *Expected latency ~`270ms`*

-Returns the list of account IDs that are associated with the full public key.
+Returns the list of account IDs that are associated with the full-access public key.
 ```
 GET /v0/public_key/{public_key}
 ```